jpulse-net/jpulse-framework/README.md

-# jPulse Framework v1.0.0
+# jPulse Framework v1.0.1

-A modern **MEVN stack** (MongoDB, Express, Vue.js, Node.js) web application framework designed for enterprise and government organizations.
-Built on **MVC architecture**, jPulse uniquely supports **both MPA and SPA patterns**, giving you the flexibility to choose the right architecture for each part of your application.
+jPulse Framework is a web application framework, designed to build scalable and secure applications for enterprise and government organizations.
+Developers can focus on the business logic, while jPulse handles foundational infrastructure, such as user management, authentication, logging, real-time communication, and scaling.
+Built on MVC architecture, jPulse uniquely supports both MPA and SPA patterns, giving developers flexibility to choose the right architecture for each part of their application.
+Our guiding philosophy is "don't make me think," creating intuitive development experiences that accelerate productivity, enhanced further by AI-assisted development (vibe coding).

-**🎉 Version 1.0.0**: Production-ready Redis infrastructure for scalable multi-instance deployments, zero-configuration auto-discovery architecture, comprehensive real-time communication, and enterprise-grade clustering capabilities.
+**🎉 Version 1.0**: Production-ready Redis infrastructure for scalable multi-instance deployments, zero-configuration auto-discovery architecture, comprehensive real-time communication, and enterprise-grade clustering capabilities.

 ## Why jPulse?

+**📊 Considering jPulse?** See our [Framework Comparison Guide](docs/framework-comparison.md) comparing jPulse with NestJS, Django, Rails, Laravel, Next.js, and other alternatives.

 ### 🎯 **Enterprise-Focused**
 Designed specifically for midsize to large organizations in government and private sectors, with built-in security, compliance, and scalability features.